sdemyanov/tensorflow-worklab/README.md

 POTENTIAL PROBLEMS

+- First of all, adjust all the paths and other parameters to your own!
+Prepare file lists and their labels!
+The example is not supposed to be launched immediately.

-In the current version (v0.8) of Tensorflow you cannot specify 1x1 convolutions with stride > 1, which are requred by ResNet models.
+- In the current version (v0.8) of Tensorflow you cannot specify 1x1 convolutions with stride > 1, which are requred by ResNet models.
 To overcome this problem, install the latest nightly build.
 You can find it [here](ci.tensorflow.org/view/Nightly/job/nigntly-matrix-linux-gpu).
 Install it using
 ```
 sudo pip install --upgrade /path/to/build/build.whl
 ```